Open Records Operating Procedure 218.01

 As appropriate, fees may also include third party consulting or legal charges, including the costs related to any necessary redactions to the requested documentation.

+VI.
 Delayed and/or Denied Requests

-The College will make every effort to process your request for public records as soon as it is received.
+The College will make every effort to process a request for public records as soon as it is received.
 However, there are a number of reasons that a request may be delayed or denied, including:

 Requests may be delayed if: